Wellness and Recreation Center

 Sundays: Noon-11 p.m.

-Find the class schedule on the WRC Portal page
+Find the class and weight room schedule and on the WRC Portal page

 Take a Look Inside

 Welcome to our 56,000 square-feet field house featuring a 200-meter, six-lane competition track plus pole vault areas; long- and triple-jump pits; and four basketball/volleyball courts (two wooden floor courts, two resilient flooring courts).
 Including a 2-story cardio/weightlifting workout center plus a separate exercise room and club room.

 - 80,000 total square-feet of new construction

 - 56,000 square-feet field house, with 200-meter, six-lane competition track, pole vault areas, long- and triple-jump pits; and four basketball/volleyball courts (two wooden floor courts, two resilient flooring courts)

 - Concurrent renovation of 19,000 square-feet PE Center includes new HVAC systems; office suites for Athletics and Wellness and Recreation Departments; weight room for use by athletics teams; updates to locker rooms; new bathrooms and locker rooms and interior painting of Lee Lohman Arena.

 Lead Architect: Jack Patton, RDG Planning and Design, Des Moines, Iowa

 General Contractor: Russell Construction, Davenport, Iowa, with an additional 42 regional firms used as subcontractors